Graylab/FLAb/README.md

 # FLAb: Fitness Landscapes for Antibodies
 Official repository for `FLAb: Benchmarking deep learning methods for antibody fitness prediction`.
-ADD LINES FROM ABSTRACT
+FLAb provides experimental data for six properties of therapeutic antibodies: Expression, themrostability, immunogenicity, aggregation, polyreactivity, and binding affinity.
+We use FLAb to assess the performance of several widely used deep learning models (AntiBERTy, IgLM, ProtGPT2, ProGen2, ProteinMPNN, ESM-IF) and compare them to physics-based Rosetta.

 ![Biophysical Properties](Fig_biophysical_properties.png)